-Just because fraud prevention falls under the umbrella of cyber security does not mean the company employs the best practices.
-Can they guarantee breach prevention as well as fraud prevention?
+Just because fraud detection falls under the umbrella of cyber security does not mean the company employs the best practices.
+Can they guarantee breach prevention as well?

 How SEON Complies With the GDPR

-At SEON, we have been fully aware of the GDPR since its inception.
+At SEON, we have been fully aware of the GDPR and other regulations such as PSD2 since their inception.
 This has allowed us to plan accordingly, and to ensure our entire solution was designed around compliance to this new regulation.